 Knowing when to plant vegetables in your region is very important.
 Check out our Vegetable Seed Planting Chart India for more information.

-Structure of Vertical Gardens
+Types of Vertical Gardens

 Trellises, stakes, fences, hanging baskets, and other types of structures make it easy to grow plants in vertical gardens.
 You can even repurpose an existing structure such as a shed and turn it into a vertical garden.